demisto/content/Packs/GoogleThreatIntelligence/Integrations/GoogleThreatIntelligence/README.md

 Analyzing by get_url_referrer_files
 Found safe by relationship files. total_malicious=0 >= 3
 ```

-### Premium analysis - Relationship Files Threshold

-If the organization is using the premium subscription of GoogleThreatIntelligence, you can use the premium API analysis.
-The premium API analysis will check 3 file relationships of each indicator (domain, url, and ip).

-- If the relationship is found to be malicious, the indicator will be considered malicious.
-- If the relationship is found to be suspicious and the basic score is suspicious, the indicator will be considered malicious.
-- If the relationship is found to be suspicious, the indicator will be considered suspicious.

-The premium API analysis can call up to 4 API calls per indicator.
-If you want to decrease the use of the API quota, you can disable it.

-## Changes from GoogleThreatIntelligence integration

-The following lists the changes in this version according to the commands from the GoogleThreatIntelligence integration.

 ### Reputation commands (ip, url, domain, and file)